eurise-network/technical-reference/quality/software-checklist.md

 - [ ] Are maintainer and development status clear, including contact information?
 - [ ] Are the requirements listed and up to date?
 - [ ] Is the interface responsive and accessible?
-- [ ] Is copyright and authorship clear?
+- [ ] Is copyright and authorship clear and accessible?
 - [ ] Is there a contribution guide?

 ## Documentation

-- [ ] Is there an accessible getting started guide?
+- [ ] Is there an accessible low-level getting started guide?
 - [ ] Is there an accessible user guide?
 - [ ] Is there a full user documentation?
 - [ ] Does the user interface link to held references?
 - [ ] Are there examples, FAQs and tutorials?
-- [ ] Are known issues documented?
+- [ ] Are known issues documented and easily accessible for all user groups?

 ## Development